Context-aware Learned Mesh-based Simulation via Trajectory-Level Meta-Learning: Introduction

-Concretely, we employ~\glspl{cnp}~\citep{garnelo_conditional_2018} to aggregate the provided context sets and the dynamics inferred from them into a latent descriptor, which is then used to predict the rest of the trajectory.
 To this end, we employ node-level Probabilistic Dynamic Movement Primitives (ProDMPs)~\citep{schaal2006dynamic, paraschos2013probabilistic, li2023prodmp}, which allow us to output complete trajectories using only the latent descriptor as inputs.
 By representing trajectories with basis functions, ProDMPs neither require autoregressive rollouts, which is costly and error-prone for long horizons, nor large memory for constructing temporal convolutions, unlike prior works~\citep{dahlinger2025mango, egno2024, cini2025graphforecasting}.
 These components enable efficient training and rapid adaptation to trajectory-specific simulation parameters, such as unknown material properties, without requiring explicit parameter knowledge during training or inference.

 The resulting method, called Movement-Primitive Meta-\textsc{MeshGraphNet} (M3GN), allows the generation of context-dependent simulation trajectories that accurately infer and integrate unknown system properties.
 Figure~\ref{fig:ltsgns_architecture} provides an overview of our approach, while Figure~\ref{fig:qualitative_results} shows examples for different tasks.
-To validate the effectiveness of \gls{ltsgns}, we evaluate on existing experiment suites~\citep{linkerhagner2023grounding, dahlinger2025mango}, and additionally introduce two novel tasks based on challenging deformable object simulations with varying object materials.
-Our results show that our method provides superior simulation accuracy compared to several variants of \gls{mgn}~\cite{pfaff2020learning} and a recent trajectory-based learned simulator~\cite{egno2024}\footnote{Code is provided in the supplement.
+To validate the effectiveness of \gls{ltsgns}, we \rebuttal{adapt existing experiment suites~\citep{linkerhagner2023grounding, dahlinger2025mango} to our trajectory-based meta-learning setup, and additionally introduce two novel tasks based on challenging deformable object simulations with varying object materials.} Our results show that our method provides superior simulation accuracy compared to several variants of \gls{mgn}~\citep{pfaff2020learning} and recent trajectory-based learned simulators~\citep{egno2024,dahlinger2025mango}\footnote{Code is provided in the supplement.
 Here, the reviewers can also find videos showing the qualitative results of M3GN predictions and comparisons to existing baselines.}.
 Further, \gls{ltsgns}'s \glspl{prodmp} trajectory representation reduces the number model calls at inference, improving inference runtime by up to $32$ times compared to \gls{mgn}.